-Furthermore, REACH registration dossiers for tellurium (last modified: 22 November 2017) and tellurium dioxide (last modified: 15 January 2018) available from ECHA's disseminated database (ECHA Dissemination, 2018) have been analysed for study references, which then have been considered as data sources for this CLH report.
-In the tables with the study summaries the numbers of endpoint study records as well as the reliability evaluations as provided in the registration dossier for tellurium dioxide are provided.
+Furthermore, REACH registration dossiers for tellurium (last modified: 25 May 2018) and tellurium dioxide (last modified: 15 January 2018) available from ECHA's disseminated database (ECHA Dissemination, 2018) have been analysed for study references, which then have been considered as data sources for this CLH report.
+In the tables with the study summaries the numbers of endpoint study records as well as the reliability evaluations as provided in the registration dossier for tellurium are provided.